hailey-royle/conlang/docs.md

 end of a list
 - trailing vowel is i
 - next word is a repitition of a word perviously said
-- words following that word are specifiers of the word repeated end of a clause
+- words following that word are continuer of the word repeated end of a clause
 - trailing vowel is e
-- next word is a depandant head end of a sentance
+- next word is a effect
+end of a sentance
 - trailing vowel is a
-- next word is a origin
+- next word is a cause
 not an end
 - trailing vowel is a w
-- next word is a specifier of this word
+- next word is a continuer of this word

 ## borrowing (depricated)